Plugin Architecture

 Benefits

-- Modularity: Keeps custom features separate, improving maintainability.
+- Modularity: Keeps custom features separate and organized.

 - Extensibility: Easily add new native capabilities.

-- Simplified Updates: Easier core project updates when custom code is isolated.
+- Simplified Updates: Core project updates are easier when custom code is isolated.

 Key Components